jjaykim/fragments/README.md

 > - **Situation**: When I run `debug` script in VSCode, my breakpoint does not work.
 > - **How to fix** : open `command Palette` (⇧⌘P) under `View` and make sure [Toggle Auto Attach](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_auto-attach) enable.
 Lastly, re-open your VSCode's Integrated terminal.

-## .env Setting

-Please create `.env` file at your root, and make sure fill out your Environment Variables by referring to [env.example](.env.example)